wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/ViewDefinition-SwiftUI.md

 ### Building the Models

-Now that we have discovered how to build views, and we have built each view, and previewed all the states using SwiftUI previews, we can start implementing the business logic in the models in <doc:ModelDefinition>.
+Now that we have discovered how to build views, and we have built each view and previewed all the states using SwiftUI previews, we can start implementing the business logic in the models in <doc:ModelDefinition>.

 #### Support this Project